 When is Darth Vader’s next appearance?

-Hayden Christensen, who played Anakin and Vader in the Prequel Trilogy, is returning to the franchise after over a decade away.
-He’ll portray the character in Obi-Wan Kenobi, a limited series on Disney Plus, and Ahsoka.
+Hayden Christensen, who played Anakin and Vader in the Prequel Trilogy, returned to the franchise after over a decade away, portraying the character once more in Obi-Wan Kenobi, a limited series on Disney Plus, and Ahsoka.

-The two present a duality: in Obi-Wan Kenobi, we’ll get pure Darth Vader, freshly knighted and seething, wherein in Ahsoka Tano we’ll get Jedi Anakin, who helped train a young Ahsoka.
+The two present a duality: in Obi-Wan Kenobi, we got pure Darth Vader, freshly knighted and seething, wherein in Ahsoka Tano we’ll get Jedi Anakin, who helped train a young Ahsoka.
 Between them, we should get a fuller picture of Darth Vader as the complicated, terrifying, tragic antagonist that he is.

 You can also find Darth Vader, as played by Spencer Wilding and Daniel Neprous, and voiced by the iconic James Earl Jones, in Rogue One: A Star Wars Story on Disney Plus, where he unleashes fury in one of the best Star Wars scenes of all time.